guynir42/AstroRetriever/README.md

 ### Analysis results

-For each `Source` we use `Analysis` objects to reduce the data to a summary statistic, that is persisted and queryable for all sources.
+For each `Source` we use the `Analysis` object to reduce the data to some summary statistics, that are persisted and queryable for all sources.
 The products of the `Analysis` include:

-- `Properties` objects, one per source, that store the summary statistics. and let us know the source was already analyzed.
+- `Properties` objects, one per source, that store the summary statistics. and lets us know the source was already analyzed.
 - `Detection` objects, which can be used to find real or simulated events.
 - Some histograms including an estimate of the amount of data of various quality that was scanned across all sources in the catalog.
-  This is represented by the `Histograms` class.
+  This is represented by the `Histogram` class.
-  These are additive to allow joining results from parallel sessions each outputting different `Histograms` objects.
+  These are additive to allow joining results from parallel sessions, each outputting different `Histogram` objects.

 A `Simulator` object can be used to inject simulated events into the data, which produces simulated `Detection` objects.
 This allows testing of the sensitivity of the analysis.
-These objects should be saved along with the real events but are marked as simulated using a hidden attribute.
+These objects are saved along with the real events but are marked as simulated using a hidden attribute.